JellyDream/tensorflow-sphereface/README.md

 ### Data augmentation
 Now I provide the c++ code of some useful data augmentation(shift, zoom, rotation, modHSV, modRGB and so on) in data_augmentation.hpp.

 ### Requirements
+	Linux (I've test on ubuntu16.04)
 	Tensorflow1.4+(?)
 	boost cuda(if you have installed caffe, there is no problem  for those libraries) matlab